atlassian-archive/dataschool/dataschool/_chapters/data-governance/single-source-of-truth.md

 reading_time: 9

 ---
-When multiple people ask the same question and use data to get answers that aren’t the same, it creates doubt in all of the data in your organization.
-This is demoralizing for everyone and time consuming to figure out who if either was actually right.
+When multiple people ask the same question using the same data and get varying answers, it creates doubt in all of the data in your organization.
+Additionally, it is demoralizing for everyone and time-consuming to figure out the right answer.
 Unfortunately, this is typical when data has not been cleaned up into a Single Source of Truth.

 People get inconsistent results because: